Cookie Consent by Free Privacy Policy Generator

 The life expectancy for someone with Interstitial Lung Disease (ILD) can vary widely depending on the specific type of ILD, its severity, and the individual’s overall health.
 Generally, ILD can be a progressive condition, and some forms, like idiopathic pulmonary fibrosis (IPF), have a median survival time of about 3 to 5 years after diagnosis.
 However, others may progress more slowly or respond well to treatment, leading to a longer life expectancy.

-In a recent study of factors affecting mortality in ILD published in ESR, it was found out that the average age at death was around 50 years of age.
-A total of 90 patients diagnosed as ILD were admitted at Department of Chest medicine from May 2013 to May 2015.
-Out of this, total of 22 deaths due to ILD occurred in this period
+In a recent study of factors affecting mortality in ILD published in ESR, it was found that the average age at death was around 50 years of age.
+A total of 90 patients diagnosed with ILD were admitted to the Department of Chest Medicine from May 2013 to May 2015.
+Out of this, a total of 22 deaths due to ILD occurred in this period